BanhmiDev/companion-for-bdo/README.md

 Companion for BDO Translation
 =============================
 Companion for BDO is an unofficial helper for the popular MMORPG Black Desert Online.
-It is available on the Google Play Store: [https://goo.gl/5Ddu1G](https://goo.gl/5Ddu1G)
+It is available for Android devices on the [Google Play Store](https://play.google.com/store/apps/details?id=org.gimu.bdocompanionfree) and for iOS devices on the [App Store](https://itunes.apple.com/us/app/companion-for-bdo/id1375333577?mt=8)

 This repository contains the *original* strings in English (```original/strings.xml```) and all the current translated strings in XML format.

 ## Contributing Guidelines
 You can add missing languages or suggest better translations by simply opening an issue (or via pull requests).

-Additionally leave your desired name if you want to be mentioned as a contributor.

 ### Adding New Language
-Title of the issue could look like: ```Adding new language X```.
-Also take ```original/strings.xml``` as a reference.
+Take ```original/strings.xml``` as a reference.

 ### Suggesting Changes
-Title of the issue could look like: ```Update for X```.
 You can either attach the whole file or just mention the changes within your comment.

 ## Contributors
 A big thank you to all the contributors.

 **French**: Yoone
-**Portuguese**: Thiago172
+**Portuguese**: Thiago172, rannyann
 **Russian**: SeefAlert
+**Spanish**: Blarzek
 **Thai**: จอมเวท มากิ ผู้บุกเบิก แห่งทะเลทรายทมิฬ